World Link’s Enhancement PAL Program

 - April: Organize and implement a Global Youth Service Day Project in the host community.
 All projects completed on time and reported will be considered for World Link’s Top Ten GYSD Project Competition.

-Students who complete the PAL Program and in the top 10% will be invited to the PAL-NYC Workshop.
+Students who complete the PAL Program and in the top 10% will be invited to the PAL-Top Ten Workshop.

 We encourage all students to complete the PAL Program to get the most benefits out of our program and their exchange year.
 This program is designed to help students become successful alumni and leaders.